 • The environment

 A nonprofit corporation is a legal entity that is usually tied to some larger ideal or goal rather than the interests of making a profit.
-If the nonprofit is formed to raise funds from the public, it may need to be registered as a charity with the Washington Secretary of State.
+If the nonprofit is formed to raise funds from the public, it may need to be registered as a charity with Washington’s Secretary of State office.
 The state has a great guide that covers everything you need to know about starting a nonprofit in Washington State.

 Following is a quick cheat sheet to guide you through the various pluses and minuses of each structure:

 |Liability||Unlimited liability for debts and taxes.||Unlimited liability for debt and taxes.||Members are not typically liable for debts other than taxes.||Board of directors, annual meetings, annual reporting required.|

 |Operational||Relatively few.||Relatively few.||Some formal requirements such as operating agreements and annual reporting.||Board of directors, annual meetings, annual reporting required.|